BlockchainCommons/Bitcoin-Standup-Scripts/README.md

 ## Status — Work-in-Progress

-*Bitcoin-Standup* is an early **Work-In-Progress**, so that we can prototype, discover additional requirements, and get feedback from the broader Bitcoin-Core Developer Community. ***It has not yet been peer-reviewed or audited.
-It is not yet ready for production uses.
-Use at your own risk.***
+The *Bitcoin-Standup-Scripts* are updated every year or two for the newest versions of Bitcoin and Debian, and so remain a work-in-progress.
+We're also working toward improving the modularity of various plug-ins that could be installed.

 ## Installation Instructions

 There are two linux based StandUp scripts; `StandUp.sh` and `LinodeStandUp.sh`.

 * `LinodeStandUp.sh` is built as a StackScript for the Linode platform and can be used as is.
-It's been tested on Debian 9 (Stretch) and Debian 10 (Buster).
+It's been tested on Debian 11 (Bullseye), with previous versions tested on Debian 9 (Stretch) and Debian 10 (Buster).
-* `StandUp.sh` can be used on a Debian VPS and has been tested on Debian 9 (Stretch) and Ubuntu 18.04.
+* `StandUp.sh` can be used on a Debian VPS and has been tested on Debian 11 (Bullseye), with previous versions tested on Debian 9 (Stretch) and Ubuntu 18.04.

 You will use different installation methods depending on which script you use (or if you want to run the installation entirely by hand)